 2. Wait for 60 seconds and switch ON the Power Supply to Modem/Router.

 The above step resets WiFi network, assigns a new iP Address and somehow fixes most WiFi connectivity problems.

 The simple act of Powering OFF iPhone and restarting it back again might surprise you by fixing the problem of iPhone not connecting to WiFi network.

-1. Press and hold the Power Button on your iPhone until you see the Slide to Power off button appearing on the screen of your iPhone (See image below).
+1. Press and hold the Power Button, until you see slide to Power OFF button.

 2. Drag the Slider to the right to turn OFF your device.